 Today I present to you 7 productivity tools for teams that you’ve never heard of (maybe – there are two on the list that you might have come across, but I couldn’t leave them out).

-These days I’m doing a lot less technical project management and a lot more business-led project management and change management.
-So we spend a fair amount of time working out solutions to problems, process re-engineering and all that.
+These days I’m doing a lot less technical project management and a lot more business-led project management and

 As well as the ‘classic’ brain dump, you can plot out flow diagrams, create work breakdown structures, process maps and more.